 Yes, it’s that simple.
-Although it’s not a 100% cure for nausea and vomiting in pregnancy, I (and many other women) have found that restoring our magnesium levels has had a huge impact on our morning sickness symptoms.
-It’s no surprise that so many women get morning sickness; studies indicate that over half of people in the US are magnesium deficient.
+Although it’s not a 100% cure for nausea and vomiting in pregnancy, I (and many other women) have found that restoring our magnesium levels has had an impact on our morning sickness or HG symptoms.
+If magnesium deficiency is a reason for nausea and vomiting, it’s no surprise that so many women get morning sickness.
+Studies indicate that over half of people in the US are magnesium deficient.

 Before you run to buy Magnesium tablets…